Pull My Daisy: Production

-Originally intended to be called The Beat Generation, the title Pull My Daisy was taken from the poem of the same name written by Kerouac, Ginsberg, and Cassady in the late 1940s.
-Part of the original poem was used as a lyric in Amram's jazz composition that opens the film.
+The plot of the film was originally conceived as the third act of Kerouac's stage play Beat Generation.
+In a 1957 letter to Cassady, Kerouac outlines his original idea for the play:"[...] it's the story of ACT ONE You and Al Hinkle walk in Al Sublette's kitchen play chess while Al and I toast Khayyam tokay and Charley Mew figures horses, Connie standing around, finally you and Charley and me play flute solos straight off that Visions of Neal tape of 1952... crazy scene.
+Second ACT: You and me alone at races, playing third choice, Pulido, dreams, talk, Cayce, girls, beer in cartons, etc. including the horse that spilled in the back-stretch and nobody cared -- ACT THREE the night of the Bishop with Donovan, Bev, Carolyn, Allen, Peter, you, me, Bishop, Bishop's mother and aunt but all of it changed to Lynbrook L.l. to New York Scene and the Bishop is "of the New Aramean church" -- Nothing incriminating -- I mean only grayfaces wont like it [...]"The title Pull My Daisy was taken from the poem "Fie My Fum" written by Kerouac, Ginsberg, and Cassady, published in the literary magazine Neurotica in 1950.
+The poem would subsequently be published in multiple editions under the title "Pull My Daisy."
+Part of the original poem was used as a lyric in Amram's jazz composition "The Crazy Daisy", sung by Anita Ellis, that opens the film.

 In an interview with American Legends website, David Amram recalled of the chaotic production: "It was at Jerry Newman’s studio.
 I played the piano.
 Jack just sat down, saw the massacring of what he had written and did this phenomenal narration to make it look like what it was supposed to be.
 When you see Pull My Daisy, close your eyes and just listen to Jack talking.
 That’s the whole value of it right there.
 If Jack hadn’t narrated it, it would have been just another home movie."

-The Beat philosophy emphasized spontaneity, and the film conveyed the quality of having been thrown together or even improvised.
-Pull My Daisy was accordingly praised for years as an improvisational masterpiece.
 It was filmed in Alfred Leslie's loft at Fourth Ave. & 12th St. in Manhattan.

 Leslie and Frank discuss the film at length in Jack Sargeant's book Naked Lens: Beat Cinema.
 An illustrated transcript of the film's narration was also published in 1961 by Grove Press.